CundyTech/mongo-move/README.md

 # MongoMove

-A CLI tool built in GO that quickly moves records from a MongoDB source database to a target over two different servers
+A CLI tool built in GO that quickly _(compared to doing it manually via Compass export collection feature)_ moves records from a MongoDB source database to a target over two different servers

 ## Features